-Subject to agreement with the FDA, we intend to commence screening of the SOL-2 trial by the first quarter of 2025.
-The SOL-2 trial design is expected to be substantially similar to the design of the SOL-1 trial.
-If we were to obtain favorable results from the SOL-1 trial and the planned SOL-2 trial evaluating AXPAXLI for the treatment of wet AMD, we expect that we would submit an NDA under Section 505(b)(2) of the FDCA.
+We are in active discussions with the FDA regarding the regulatory pathway for OTX-TKI for the treatment of wet AMD and potential future clinical trial requirements.
+Subject to those discussions and obtaining the necessary financing, which could be provided through a strategic alliance, we aim to be prepared to initiate a pivotal clinical trial for the treatment of wet AMD in the third quarter of 2023.
+If we were to obtain favorable results from two pivotal clinical trials, we expect that we would submit an NDA under Section 505(b)(2) of the FDCA.
 See "-Government Regulation-Section 505(b)(2) NDAs" for additional information.

-Non-Proliferative Diabetic Retinopathy (NPDR)
+Diabetic Retinopathy (DR)